Engaging Your Network in Advocacy

-Taking action can take as little as two minutes, as the Alliance provides pre-written letters that can be sent through the system as is!
+Taking action requires only a few minutes, as the Alliance provides pre-written letters that can be sent to your legislators.

 Engaging your broader membership and professional/personal networks in simple ways can be an effective complement to the targeted advocacy of writing a handcrafted letter and visiting your Member of Congress’ local office.